brigadecore/brigade/docs/topics/scripting.md

 1. While a job cache is designed to persist across multiple runs, they are still considered to be _volatile storage_, which means a cache can reset.
 Do not use it as if it were stable long-term storage.
-2. Caches are not automatically destroyed by Acid (though other systems may clean them).
+2. Caches are not automatically destroyed by Brigade (though other systems may clean them).
    That means that if you add lots and lots of jobs with caches enabled, lots of storage space will be reserved even if it is unused.